 Registrants will respect the privacy of service users, and hold in confidence all information obtained in the course of professional service.

 Within any interpreting assignment, registrants must strive to provide a faithful and accurate interpretation which is culturally and linguistically appropriate, while endeavouring to maintain impartiality and objectivity.

 Registrants must exercise sound professional judgement, and accept full responsibility for their professional decisions.

 To ensure optimum quality of interpretation, registrants will, prior to and during an interpreting assignment, endeavour to ensure that satisfactory working conditions / facilities are in place in order to support effective interpretation.

 Registrants must respect the dignity, privacy and autonomy of services users to whom they provide interpreting services.

 Registrants must continually strive to interpret to the best of their ability.
 Registrants will continue to improve and develop their skills through relevant Continuous Professional Development (CPD) and education.
 This will include, but is not limited to, meeting their CPD and work practice requirements for maintenance of registration.

-The full version of the Code of Conduct contains more detailed information.
+Please find below the full version of the Code of Conduct with more detailed information.